-The Washington wilderness is right in our backyard—and Mt.
-Rainier is our majestic reminder.
-Spanning 235,625 acres or 368 square miles, Mt.
-Rainier National Park includes over 260 miles of maintained trails, three main drive-in campgrounds, a museum, and several wilderness and climbing centers and ranger stations.
+The signature of Pacific Northwest beauty is the awe-inspiring peaks of the Cascade mountain range.
+Here at Tehaleh, we have the sublime Mount Rainier in our backyard.
+Spanning 235,625 acres or 368 square miles, Mount Rainier National Park includes over 260 miles of maintained trails, three main drive-in campgrounds, a museum, and several wilderness and climbing centers and ranger stations.
 Planning a staycation?
-The park also offers two inns as lodging.
+The park also offers two inns for lodging.

 Welcome to Paradise, the region of Mt.
 Rainier where you can cross-country ski, snowboard, sled, and go winter camping.
 You can also learn about the park’s winter ecology by taking a snowshoe tour led by a ranger!

 Every skill level is welcome on the trails, which offer routes ranging from relaxed to challenging.
 September through early October is our favorite time to go, thanks to reduced traffic and spectacular fall colors.

 Spend the night under the stars on any of the park’s three drive-in campgrounds.
 Check availability and get optional reservations for Cougar Rock and Ohanapecosh Rock via Recreation.gov (campsites are on a first-come, first-served basis).

 Set out on a magnificent trail system offering lake vistas and dramatic mountain views of Mount Rainier, Mount St. Helens, Mount Hood, Mount Adams, the Olympic Mountains, and the Tahoma Glacier.